pedroafsouza/didatic-calendar-spring-boot/README.md

-# Spring boot demo about integrating with JqueryCalendar.
+# Spring boot demo about integrating with JqueryCalendar

-Project has the proporse to share knowledge only.
+This project has the intention to share knowledge with students looking for start a simple configuration project with SpringBoot and Jquery full calendar.

 - Configure API on spring boot.